thenicholasbarnett/CMS_2026PbPb/README.md

 #### [1] Forests or HiForest
 Forests are something used in the Heavy Ion Physics Analysis Group (HIN PAG) at CMS, when making ROOT files of TTrees.
 From a shared [CMSSW repository](https://github.com/CmsHI/cmssw/tree/forest_CMSSW_16_1_X) someone is able to use code already written to make forests out of a primary dataset stored as miniAOD files.
 This essentially only shows up in these scripts as a specific TDirectory and TTree labeling within the .root files being processed.
 </details>

+##### Author
+The author of this repository is Nicholas Shawn Barnett (that's me 🙂).
+I am happy to take any and all suggestions and feedback.
+If there's anything not working or you would like to see in this repository then please write to nbarne21@uic.edu about any actionable tasks.